7 Bee-utiful Benefits of Raw Honey

 It’s a simple theory that’s explained in countless books on folk medicine.
 Honeybees will deposit small amounts of the offending pollen in all that honey they produce.
 If that honey is made using flower nectar from the allergy sufferer’s locale, chances are pretty good that the pollen in the honey is the same type that’s causing your problem.

-Eating honey over time just might help desensitize the body’s immune system.
+Eating honey over time (usually a short time) just might help desensitize the body’s immune system.
+It has proven to be VERY effective for us through the years.
 But believers of this theory said it’s only if the honey is raw and produced locally.

 Raw honey is honey fresh from the comb.
 It’s not pasteurized and therefore is still full of healthy enzymes.
 We know now that store-bought pasteurized honey is not much better than white sugar.
 The heat from pasteurization kills the beneficial enzymes and complex nutrients rendering them useless to the body.